Ocilla Southern Railroad

-Incorporated in December 1908, the Ocilla Southern built its line from Ocilla to Alapaha in 1910, leased a 10-mile line between Ocilla and Fitzgerald in 1911, built an extension from Fitzgerald to Rochelle in 1914, and built a second extension from Rochelle to Pope City in 1917.
+Incorporated in December 1908, the Ocilla Southern built a line from Ocilla to Alapaha in 1910, leased (from the Fitzgerald, Ocilla & Broxton) a line between Fitzgerald and Ocilla in 1911, extended its rails from Alapaha to Nashville in 1912-13, and built an extension from Fitzgerald to Rochelle in 1914.

 In June 1918 the company entered receivership, a status it was to maintain for several years.
 In 1923 the line from Pope City to Fitzgerald was abandoned.
 The section from Fitzgerald to Nashville was abandoned the following year.